Vyral/greg-mcdaniel/_drafts/dont-make-these-same-mistakes-when-relocating.md

 {% include youtube.html %}

-There are six big mistakes you need to avoid if you’re thinking about relocating.
+<center>There are six big mistakes you need to avoid if you’re thinking about relocating.</center>

 Are you thinking about relocating?
 Here are six big mistakes you need to avoid: